axboe/fio/HOWTO.rst

 .. option:: verify_offset=int

 	Swap the verification header with data somewhere else in the block before writing.
 It is swapped back before verifying.
+This should be within the range of :option:`verify_interval`.

 .. option:: verify_interval=int